OfficeDev/office-js-docs-pr/docs/develop/configure-your-add-in-to-use-a-shared-runtime.md

     ```

 > [!NOTE]
-> For Word and PowerPoint add-ins do not use the shared runtime requirement or you will get an error when loading the add-in.
+> Don't add the shared runtime requirement for a Word add-in.
+It will cause an error when loading the add-in

 1. Find the `<VersionOverrides>` section and add the following `<Runtimes>` section.
 The lifetime needs to be **long** so that your add-in code can run even when the task pane is closed.
 The `resid` value is **Taskpane.Url**, which references the **taskpane.html** file location specified in the `<bt:Urls>` section near the bottom of the **manifest.xml** file.